-Percent in top tenth of high school graduating class 90% Percent in top quarter of high school graduating class 98% Percent in top half of high school graduating class 100% Top half + Percent in bottom half of high school graduating class bottom half = 100% Percent in bottom quarter of high school graduating class Percent of total first-time, first-year (freshmen) students who submitted h nigh school class rank: 52%
+Percent in top tenth of high school graduating class 90% Percent in top quarter of high school graduating class 99% Percent in top half of high school graduating class 100% Top half + Percent in bottom half of high school graduating class 0% bottom half = 100% Percent in bottom quarter of high school graduating class 0% Percent of total first-time, first-year (freshmen) students who submitted high s school class rank: 47%

-C11 Percentage of all enrolled, degree-seeking, first-time, first-year (freshman) students who had high school grade-point averages within each of the following ranges (using 4.0 scale).
+C11 Percentage of all enrolled, degree-seeking, first-time, first-year (freshman) students who had high school gradepoint averages within each of the following ranges (using 4.0 scale).
 Report information only for those students from whom you collected high school GPA.

-Percent who had GPA of 3.0 and higher
+Percent who had GPA of 3.75 and higher n/a

+Percent who had GPA between 3.50 and 3.74 n/a

+Percent who had GPA between 3.25 and 3.49 n/a

+Percent who had GPA between 3.00 and 3.24 n/a

+Percent who had GPA between 2.50 and 2.99 n/a

-Percent who had GPA between 2.0 and 2.99
+Percent who had GPA between 2.0 and 2.49 n/a

-Percent who had GPA between 1.0 and 1.99
+Percent who had GPA between 1.0 and 1.99 n/a

-Percent who had GPA below 1.0
+Percent who had GPA below 1.0 n/a

-Totals should = 100% 0.00%
+Totals should = 100% n/a

-Average high school GPA of all degree-seeking, first-time, first-year (freshman) students who submitted GPA:

-Percent of total first-time, first-year (freshman) students who submitted high school GPA:
+- Average high school GPA of all degree-seeking, first-time, first-year (freshman) students who submitted GPA: n/a Percent of total first-time, first-year (freshman) students who submitted high school GPA: n/a